llm-bible/llm-bible.github.io/_publications/son2025linguistic.markdown

 bibkey: son2025linguistic
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2502.17407"}
-tags: ['Training Techniques', 'Model Architecture', 'Reinforcement Learning', 'RAG', 'Pre-Training', 'Attention Mechanism']
+tags: ['Pre-Training', 'RAG', 'Model Architecture', 'Reinforcement Learning', 'Training Techniques', 'Attention Mechanism']
 ---
 Scaling pre-training compute has proven effective for achieving mulitlinguality, but does the same hold for test-time scaling?
 In this work, we